Nothing Fishy Here

 Then I came upon the “brook” which is more of a river here.
 It’s nice.
 I paused for a moment and reflected on what it was I was doing.
 And what I’ve been doing for over a decade now… I’m red-lining the entire state of Connecticut.
 Red-lining is a thing people do in the White Mountains and, perhaps other places like the Catskills or Adirondacks.
 It’s difficulty lies in its simplicity: Hike every step of every trail in a geographic area.
 In the Whites, there are 1,420 miles of trail.
 There are handy dandy guidebooks to facilitate the planning.

 In Connecticut?
 There is no such guide.
-Ultimately, CTMQ will serve as that guide, but I’ve a ways to go, but as long as we ignore that new trails will always be cut and existing trails will not exist forever, I’m confident I’ll have every trail listed by March 2023.
+Ultimately, CTMQ will serve as that guide, but I’ve a ways to go, but as long as we ignore that new trails will always be cut and existing trails will not exist forever, I’m confident I’ll have just about every trail listed by March 2023.

 I am not confident I will actually red-line the state, but it’s a goal.
 A foolish, ridiculous, arduous, weird goal.
 A goal which results in my popping out of my car and walking for five minutes through poison ivy to a brook to gain solace to ponder my existence.